jordanmoore/jordanmoore.github.io/about.md

 # Design <span>Philosophy</span>

-Technique is learned but the ethos which you apply to your work cannot be learned nor forgottten, it’s something that realises itself over time.
+Technique is learned but the ethos which you apply to your work cannot be learned nor forgotten, it’s something that realises itself over time.

 I built my first web page in 1999.
 It was a page dedicated to my love of skateboarding.
-Many of the graphics were produced with the spraycan tool in MS Paint and the page itself was an export from Microsoft Frontpage and hosted on GeoCities.
+Many of the graphics were produced with the spray can tool in MS Paint and the page itself was an export from Microsoft Frontpage and hosted on GeoCities.
 I had no idea that this new hobby was something I was going to dedicate the majority of my life to.

 Over the last 16 years I have developed a philosophy which has delivered successful projects for the BBC, TextHelp, Firefly and I had a hand in creating Typecast, a tool for helping web designers design with web typography.
 Here’s a brief overview…

 ## Make useful things

-For a product to deliver any real value for people, it needs to fulfil a need.
+For a product to deliver any real value for people, it needs to fulfill a need.
 It needs to solve a problem, it needs to be useful.

 ## Make visionary things